By

 No matter how you structure constructive feedback, too much will be overwhelming and decrease your chance of success.

 Focus on two or three important points; any more than that will lead to confusion.
-It will also seem like you have been saving up all these negatives for one conversation instead of providing constructive feedback in a timely manner.
+It will look like you kept all the bad things to say for one meeting instead of giving feedback when it happened.

-Your feedback should be welcomed as valuable advice, not a barrage of complaints.
+Ensure your feedback welcomes others as valuable advice, not a barrage of complaints.

 4. Listen well